-Attribute aOnuCvcCvsValidity (0xD7/0x00-0F)
+Attribute aOnuCvcCvsValidity (0xD7/0x00-0F) NVS

 This attribute represents the ONU firmware CVC and Code Verification Signature (CVS) validity times as configured into the ONU.
 The value stored in this attribute affects the validity of the ONU firmware updates.
 Technical details of the CVC validation process are described in DPoE-SP-SEC.